 The actual remuneration mix for FY 2018 is shown in figure 2 below and target remuneration mix for 2019 is in figure 3 below.
 It reflects the STI opportunity for the 2018-19 year that will be available if the performance conditions are satisfied at target, and the value of the LTI rights and options granted for the year, as determined at the grant date.

-Figure 2: Actual remuneration mix for FY 2018
+Balancing short-term and long-term performance (continued) Figure 2: Actual remuneration mix for FY 2018